zhongys-c8y/tedge-rugpi-core/README.md

 To make this repo also support Alpine OS, some recipes and layers need to be added.

+## Done

+- Created two layers for Alpine
+- Added Alpine in rugix-bakery.toml

+## TODO

+- Systems.just -- add system for alpine
+- justfile -- add alpine
+- Check/add recipes for Alpine.
+Start with 'defaults', followed by 'setup-network' and 'setup-pkcs11'

 ----------------
 Original README
 --------------